Frequently Asked Question

 What is the difference between therapy and life coaching?

 Both therapy and life coaching are great alternatives for someone looking to make a change in their lives.
 Therapy is typically better suited for someone with a diagnosed mental illness such as severe depression or anxiety, obsessive compulsive disorder, etc. Therapists have different modalities they work from but therapy will generally be less directive than life coaching and more focused on feelings, gentle support, and exploration of past issues.
 Life coaching tends to be a more directive approach where the coach helps the client define and achieve goals, develop a plan and structure for creating the desired results in their life, and holds the client to a high level of accountability to their goals.
 Life coaching is typically better suited for a client that is already functioning relatively well but would like some guidance or motivation to enhance specific areas of their life.
+I use a blend of both of these depending on the needs and desires of my clients.

 How can therapy/coaching help me?